Re-Volt-America/Website/README.md

 ## Set Up
 Instructions on how to set the website up for development purposes.

-  * Ensure bundler is installed: `gem install bundle`.
+  * Ensure bundler is installed: `gem install bundler`.
   * Run `bundle install` from the project root to download and install dependencies.
   * Also from the project root, run `bundle exec jekyll serve` to serve your website with Jekyll.
   * Open your browser and preview the website at `localhost:4000`.